Using the MUSE instrument on ESO’s Very Large Telescope, astronomers reveal new observations of vast pillar-like structures within the Carina Nebula.

-The team analysed the effect of this energetic radiation on the pillars: a process known as photoevaporation, when gas is ionised and then disperses away.
+The team analyzed the effect of this energetic radiation on the pillars: a process known as photoevaporation, when gas is ionized and then disperses away.
 By observing the results of photoevaporation — which included the loss of mass from the pillars — they were able to deduce the culprits.
-There was a clear correlation between the amount of ionising radiation being emitted by nearby stars, and the dissipation of the pillars.
+There was a clear correlation between the amount of ionizing radiation being emitted by nearby stars, and the dissipation of the pillars.

 These breathtaking celestial structures have more to tell us, and MUSE is an ideal instrument to probe them with.